caiks/WBOT02/README.md

 There are numerous snapshots of the `actor002` browser in various modes for different *models* in the `images` subdirectory of the [WBOT02 repository](https://github.com/caiks/WBOT02/tree/main/images).

-Most of the *models* discussed in this section have been created using `actor003` in non-interactive mode.
+Most of the *models* discussed in this section have been created using `actor003` in non-interactive mode (`"gui" : false`).
 Let us consider *model* 55 for example.
 The configuration file is
 `model055.json` -
 ```
 {